soprasteria/terraform-aws-wellarchitected-conformance/README.md

  The full list of provisioned resources can be found further down in this README.

 ## AWS Config Conformance Pack mapping to Well-Architected Framework Pillar
+### Available
+ - Security Pillar: 128 checks
+ - Reliability Pillar: 69 checks
+ - Cost Optimization Pillar: 6 checks

+### Not yet available
- - Checks for Operational Excellence Pillar are currently not available.
+ - Operational Excellence Pillar
- - Relevant checks for the Security Pillar are covered in conformance pack Well-Architected-Security.
- - Relevant checks for the Reliability Pillar are covered in conformance pack Well-Architected-Reliability.
- - Checks for Performance Efficiency are currently not available.
+ - Performance Efficiency Pillar
- - Relevant checks for the Cost Optimization Pillare are covered in conformance pack Well-Architected-Cost-Optimization.
- - Relevant checks for the Sustainability Pillare are currently not available.
+ - Sustainability Pillar

- Conformance pack Well-Architected-IAM is also available, as a subset of Security, for insight into that topic.
+Conformance pack Well-Architected-IAM is also available, as a subset of Security, for insight into that specific area.
 Do note that no automation is supported for the IAM pack, as it is covered in the Security pack.

 ## Well-Architected Tool Integration
 This module can also automatically update your Well-Architected Tool workload with compliance data from the AWS Config Conformance Packs.